IsaacMwendwa/Data-Engineering-Track-DataCamp/Writing Efficient Python Code.md

 #### 2. NumPy Array Broadcasting
 * When analyzing data, you'll often want to perform operations over entire collections of values quickly
-* Lists don't support broadcasting, hence operations on entire list require fro loops/list comprehension
+* Lists don't support broadcasting, hence operations on entire list require for loops/list comprehension
 * NP arrays are advantageous because of their broadcasting functionality
 * NumPy arrays vectorize operations, so they are performed on all elements of an object at once.
 This allows us to efficiently perform calculations over entire arrays
 * e.g to square all elements in array, we square the array itself: `np_arr ** 2`